Larry-Kuo/Larry-Kuo/README.md

 ## Hi there 👋
-🌱 I’m currently studying for a Master of Computer Science at Rice University
+🌱 I’m studying for a Master of Computer Science at Rice University.
-🤔 I’m looking for help with getting an internship position
+🤔 I’m looking for help with getting an internship position.
-📫 How to reach me: larrykuo1222@gmail.com
+📫 How to reach me: larrykuo1222@gmail.com.
 This is my LeetCode progress:
 ![Leetcode Stats](https://leetcard.jacoblin.cool/Larry-Kuo)
 <!--